Parks and Open Spaces

 The Aquatics Center at Long Bridge Park

-The County Board made the right decision in November 2017 to fund a more cost-effective proposal for a swimming facility and improvements at Long Bridge Park.
+I believe the County Board made the right decision in November 2017 to fund a more cost-effective proposal for a swimming facility and improvements at Long Bridge Park.
 Demand for a swimming facility has been widespread for a long time and Arlington voters had already approved funding for construction via bond measures.
 We should fund operations for this facility that will benefit County residents for years to come.

-– Lighting of fields, such as at Williamsburg Middle School;
+- Lighting of fields, such as at Williamsburg Middle School